30 Practical Paris Travel Tips You Need To Know

 I was literally the only one in the gardens at 8am, aside from the groundskeepers.

 To have the optimal experience of no wait times, you’ll need to wake up early (6-7am or so, and then travel to Versailles) or else deal with the lines.
-For late risers or families, this tour is a good skip-the-line option.
-If you’d rather bike than walk mile upon miles through the massive grounds, check out this skip-the-line bike tour option.
+Again, depending on whether or not you can wake up in time, a skip-the-line ticket can be worth it.

 The Catacombs are going to be crowded.